All you need to know about growing Lion's Mane Mushrooms

 Outdoor Growing Options.

-Lion's Mane Mushrooms can also be grown outside, infact this is the only way you are allowed to obtain these mushrooms outdoors, as to forage them when they are wild grown is illegal under UK law.
+Lion's Mane Mushrooms can also be grown outside, in fact this is the only way you are allowed to obtain these mushrooms outdoors, as to forage them when they are wild grown is illegal under UK law.

 However do not worry, these laws and rules do not apply if you are growing your own, using a Mushroom log inoculation kit, we offer Shiitake, Lion's Mane and White Oyster mushroom spawn plugs for our outdoor mushroom growing kits.